 Remember, it's important to carefully analyze and consider your options based on your own investment preferences and goals.

 When selecting companies in which to invest, prioritize those with a track record of high quality.
-These are companies that not only have the ability to weather economic challenges but also possess long-term competitive advantages that can sustain them in the face of financial crises or market disruptions.
+These companies can weather economic challenges and have long-term competitive advantages that sustain them during financial crises or market disruptions.
 Investing in such companies can potentially yield favorable results even during uncertain times.

 During times of calamity, markets tend to anticipate the worst and stocks suffer the consequences.
 However, historical data shows that when the dust settles and optimism returns, prices tend to bounce back, responding to fundamental signals rather than perceived turmoil.
 A study conducted by Ned Davis Research analyzed 28 global crises over the past century, ranging from World War II to terrorist attacks like 9/11.
 In each case, markets overreacted and experienced sharp declines, only to recover soon afterward.
 Those who sold based on fear found themselves needing to buy back their portfolios at higher prices, while patient investors reaped the rewards.